DataDog/hiring-engineers/answers.md

 ### Bonus Question - Deactivate Out of Office notifications

-Monitor alerts can be turned ad hoc via the mute button in the monitor dashboard or have scheduled deactivation by using the scheduled downtime feature.
+Monitor notifications can be turned off on the fly via the mute button in the monitor dashboard or have scheduled deactivation using the scheduled downtime feature.

 [Scheduled Downtime](https://app.datadoghq.com/monitors#downtime?)

-#### Mute
+* **Mute**
 ![mute.png](assets/Monitors/mute.png)

 #### Scheduled Downtime configuration